This post may contain affiliate links. Please see our disclosure policy.

 You’re truly in for a treat with this recipe!
 I’ve made this cake about 5 times at this point and every single time I give someone a piece they say “Omg, this is SO good!”
 The rave reviews truly make me feel so good.

 Anyway, the moist kentucky butter cake is the star of the show.
-It's moist and buttery and flavored with almond extract, butter extract, rum extract to bring out those super buttery flavors.
-It's then soaked in a butter glaze that'll have you literally licking your fingers!
+It’s moist and buttery and flavored with almond extract, butter extract, rum extract to bring out those super buttery flavors.
+The baked cake is then soaked in a butter glaze that’ll have you literally licking your fingers!

 Lastly, the salted caramel glaze on top is what seals the deal.
 The salty goodness balances out all of the sweet flavors and makes this such an incredible take on the southern classic.